alvivar/bite/README.md

 # Bite

-Minimal Multi-Threading Key-Value Store.
+Minimal Key-Value Store.
 Sockets waiting for messages to GET and SET values.

 ## How to use